How to Create an App Like Uber: Guide From Leading European Companies?

 Technologies Required for Building an App Like Uber

 Knowing the functionality is great, but it is essential to understand what technologies are required to make a top rides service.
-To help you be prepared, we created a list of the main ones and a short explanation of their work.
+To help you be prepared, our Germany software company created a list of the main ones and a short explanation of their work.

 Maps and navigation are the core of rides booking services, and they are only possible due to geolocation.
 Therefore, it is one of the key techs that is used in such apps.
 It provides: